-- O2) Plans and particulars of the reserved matters referred to in Condition O1) above, relating to the appearance, landscaping, layout and scale, of the site, shall be submitted in writing to the Local Planning Authority and shall be carried out as approved. - REASON: To comply with the provisions of Section 92 of the Town and Country Planning Act 1990. - O3) Application for approval of the reserved matters shall be made to the Local Planning Authority before the expiration of three years from the date of this permission. - REASON: To comply with the provisions of Section 92 of the Town and Country Planning Act 1990. - O4) The development hereby permitted shall be begun either before the expiration of five years from the date of this permission, or before the expiration of two years from the date of approval of the last of the reserved matters to be approved, whichever is the later. - REASON: To comply with the provisions of Section 92 of the Town and Country Planning Act 1990. - O5) Before any soils or hardcore that do not fall within the green category set out in Table 2 of the WLGA document 'Requirements for the Chemical Testing of Imported Materials for Various End Uses and Validation of Cover Systems 2013' are brought on to site, a scheme for their importation and testing for contamination shall be submitted to and agreed in writing with the Local Planning Authority.
-The development shall thereafter be carried out in accordance with the approved scheme. - REASON: To prevent contamination of the application site in the interests of public health. - Of) Prior to the commencement of works on site a scheme of land drainage shall be submitted to and agreed in writing by the Local Planning Authority.
+02) Plans and particulars of the reserved matters referred to in Condition 01) above, relating to the appearance, landscaping, layout and scale, of the site, shall be submitted in writing to the Local Planning Authority and shall be carried out as approved.
+REASON: To comply with the provisions of Section 92 of the Town and Country

+Planning Act 1990.

+- 03) Application for approval of the reserved matters shall be made to the Local Planning Authority before the expiration of three years from the date of this permission.
+REASON: To comply with the provisions of Section 92 of the Town and Country Planning Act 1990. - 04) The development hereby permitted shall be begun either before the expiration of five years from the date of this permission, or before the expiration of two years from the date of approval of the last of the reserved matters to be approved, whichever is the later.
+REASON: To comply with the provisions of Section 92 of the Town and Country Planning Act 1990. - 05) Before any soils or hardcore that do not fall within the green category set out in Table 2 of the WLGA document 'Requirements for the Chemical Testing of Imported Materials for Various End Uses and Validation of Cover Systems 2013' are brought on to site, a scheme for their importation and testing for contamination shall be submitted to and agreed in writing with the Local Planning Authority.
+The development shall thereafter be carried out in accordance with the approved scheme.

+REASON: To prevent contamination of the application site in the interests of public health.

+- 06) Prior to the commencement of works on site a scheme of land drainage shall be submitted to and agreed in writing by the Local Planning Authority.
 All works that form part of the agreed scheme shall be carried out before any part of the development to which they relate is occupied.

-REASON: To ensure the development is served by an appropriate means of - REASON: To ensure the development is served by an appropriate means of drainage. - 07) The existing access shall be improved, in a manner to be agreed in writing with the Local Planning Authority before any works commence and be completed in materials as approved by the Local Planning Authority before the development is brought into beneficial use. - REASON: In the interests of highway safety.
+REASON: To ensure the development is served by an appropriate means of drainage. - 07) The existing access shall be improved, in a manner to be agreed in writing with the Local Planning Authority before any works commence and be completed in materials as approved by the Local Planning Authority before the development is brought into beneficial use.